Storytelling Workshops and Retreats

 -Have fun reflecting on the meaningful moments, people, and turning points you have encountered throughout your life.

--Gain clarity how your core values were formed and how those values influence decisions you have made in the past, and in the present.
+-Gain clarity around how your core values were formed and how those values influence decisions you have made in the past, and in the present.

 -Increase your awareness of your own uniqueness, and also understand more fully how you have shown up for others, and who has shown up for you.